What you will need

-- Ensure transmission is in Park position, and Parking Brakes are engaged.
-Do not insert the key in the ignition yet.
+- Ensure transmission is in Park position and Parking Brakes are engaged.
+Do not insert the key into the ignition yet.

-- Pull the hood release under the dashboard the hood of the Subaru.
+- Pull the hood release under the dashboard of the hood Subaru.

 - Locate the battery in the engine bay.
 Note the positive jump starting terminal.
 Connect the positive (red) clamp to the + post.